Jones polynomial: Link with the volume conjecture

 By numerical examinations on some hyperbolic knots, Rinat Kashaev discovered that substituting the n-th root of unity into the parameter of the colored Jones polynomial corresponding to the n-dimensional representation, and limiting it as n grows to infinity, the limit value would give the hyperbolic volume of the knot complement.
 (See Volume conjecture.)

 Link with Khovanov homology

 In 2000 Mikhail Khovanov constructed a certain chain complex for knots and links and showed that the homology induced from it is a knot invariant (see Khovanov homology).
 The Jones polynomial is described as the Euler characteristic for this homology.

 Detection of the unknot

 It is an open question whether there is a nontrivial knot with Jones polynomial equal to that of the unknot.
 It is known that there are nontrivial links with Jones polynomial equal to that of the corresponding unlinks by the work of Morwen Thistlethwaite.
+The simplest such example has 15 essential crossings and consists of a trefoil knot linked to a figure-eight knot.
 It was shown by Kronheimer and Mrowka that there is no nontrivial knot with Khovanov homology equal to that of the unknot.